-If you’re reading this, you’ve probably been working at home for at least a week (maybe more) and have mastered the basics on the transition: You’ve scheduled regular Zoom happy hours with colleagues and friends, you’ve created standing team syncs and designated Slack rooms for the occasional questions that arise, and, of course, you’ve been diligently keeping strict office hours so as not to burnout.
+If you’re reading this, you’ve probably been working at home for nearly a year (maybe more) and have mastered the basics on the transition: You’ve scheduled regular Zoom happy hours with colleagues and friends, you’ve created standing team syncs and designated Slack rooms for the occasional questions that arise, and, of course, you’ve been diligently keeping strict office hours so as not to burnout.
 The only thing you’re waiting on to add to your routine are those new comfy pairs of sweatpants you ordered.

 As a completely distributed company since day one, we here at InVision know that frustrations around creativity and communication in a remote setting is a common obstacle to productivity.
 We also know that in order to move past that block, you need a simple yet steadfast tool: That’s why we created Freehand to help our own team collaborate in real-time (even when we’re apart).
-Think of it as your free digital whiteboard—one that never runs out of space or markers—to co-draw, wireframe, plan, present, and give feedback using simple tools “draw,” “write,” and “comment.”
+Think of it as your free collaborative digital whiteboard—one that never runs out of space or markers—to co-draw, wireframe, plan, present, and give feedback using simple tools “draw,” “write,” and “comment.”
 From general communication to specific design techniques, we’ve put together a collection of our favorite ways to use it.

 Whether with your team or a client, a good creative ideation session can pay back dividends.
 And when paired with the right people, video conferencing tool, and vision brief, using Freehand can help create an inclusive environment when doing exercises like “How might we?”
 “Affinity mapping,” and “Crazy Eights.”
 Bonus: Instead of having to take photos or save worksheets from an in-person sprint, all your good ideas are automatically digitally saved.